 Identifying Correct Pricing

 This is arguably the most challenging part of online teaching.
-You would not want to keep so low a price that your costs are not covered and not such a high price so as to deter students.
+You would not want to keep a price so low that your costs are not covered and not such a high price so as to deter students.
 Customers rule the online space so it may seem like keeping a low price might help, but you should keep in mind that you have a unique set of skills and experience that only you can provide.
 It should be well thought of and should maintain a balance when it comes to pricing.

 The critical aspects of being considered while pricing are competition, your competencies, skills, experience, and Target audience.